 The server board includes two 40-pin high density multiport mini-SAS/SATA connectors.
 On the server board, these connectors are labeled as "SATA/SAS_0-3" supporting the chipset embedded SCU 0 controller, and "SATA/SAS_4-7", supporting the embedded SCU 1 controller.
 Both connectors can support up to four SATA or SAS ports each.
 By default, only the connector labeled "SATA/SAS_0-3" is enabled and has support for up to four SATA ports capable of transfer rates of up to 6Gb/s.
 The connector labeled "SATA/SAS_4-7" is only enabled when an optional 8-port SAS or SATA Intel® RAID C600 Upgrade Key is installed.
-See

-Figure 14.
-Intel® RAID C600 Upgrade Key Connector
+See Table 11.Intel® RAID C600 Upgrade Key Options for a complete list of supported storage upgrade keys.
+The following tables provide the pin-out for each connector.